cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

 Buffer Transfer Logic
 ++++++++++++++++++++++++++++++++

-The buy and sell policies will automatically fill and empty the input and output buffers, respectively.
-The job of the ``Storage`` archetype developer is to determine and implement the logic related to transfering material between these buffers and the middle inventory buffer.
+The job of the ``Storage`` archetype developer is to determine and implement the logic related to transfering material between the input and output buffers and the middle inventory buffer.
 Two rules govern buffer transfer logic in this model:

-1. All material in the input buffer is transfered to the inventory buffer
+1. All material in the input buffer is transferred to the inventory buffer
 2. Material in the inventory buffer that has been stored for long enough is transferred to the output buffer